tvheadend/tvheadend/docs/markdown/webui_general.md

 * And the same drop-down menu also gives you access to a **filter** function if defined.
 The filter does simple pattern-matching on any string you provide.
 A small blue flag or triangle will appear in the top-left corner to indicate that a filter is active.
+Filters persist until cleared.

 * **Re-arrange** the columns by simply dragging he header to a new spot.

 * **Re-size** the columns by dragging the very edges of the column header as required.

 Note, a cookie is used to remember your column/filtering preferences.
 Clearing your cookies will reset the interface to default.